 How long we will keep your information

-- Information relating to adults is kept for 7 years after closure of the case.
+- Adults - seven years after closure of the case.

-- Information relating to children is kept for 25 years after closure of the case.
+- Children - twenty five years after closure of the case.

 Information may be transferred overseas to service user's family members or representatives.